jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 times.
 If the goal is few-step generation, that is a better match between the thing we train and the thing we ask the model to do at inference time.

-This is the third position in concrete form.
+This is the second point in concrete form.
 Before training, ask whether the sampler has the right arguments.
 If a model is expected to jump to a target time, then the target time should be part of the inference map.
 Otherwise the training objective is trying to repair a sampler that was underspecified from the start.

-## Language models and parallel moves
+## Why consider this for LLMs

 There is a related issue on the language side.